IoTLabs-pl/esphome-components/README.md

 TODO:
 - Add backward support for CC1101
 - Add support for SX1262 (with limited frame length)
-- Add triggers:
-  - Radio->on packet (allow to blink on frame/telegram)
-  - Meter->on telegram (allow e.g. to send whole telegram to MQTT)
 - Reimplement TCP and UCP senders.
 Should be classes with common interface to use as action under Radio->on packet trigger
 - Reimplement HEX and RTLWMBUS formatter to use as parameter of TCP/UDP action
 - ...
 - Prepare packages for ready made boards (like UltimateReader) with displays, leds etc.
+- Aggresive cleanup of wmbusmeters classes/structs

 DONE:
 - Reuse CRCs and frame parsers from wmbusmeters
 - Refactor 3out6 decoder
 - Migrate to esp-idf and drop Arduino!
-- Add support for SX176
+- Add support for SX1276
 - Run receiver in separate task
 - Drop all non wmbus related components from rf code part
 - Allow to specify ASCII decription key
 - Divide codebase to separate components (radio for radio communication, meter for meters (on which sensor may subscribe) and common for wmbusmeters code)
+- Add triggers:
+  - Radio->on packet (allow to blink on frame/telegram)
+  - Meter->on telegram (allow e.g. to send whole telegram to MQTT)
+- Re-pull of wmbusmeters code from upstream

 Usage example: